Tanjy55/tp/docs/DeveloperGuide.md

 Loop sequence explanation:

-1) User input is fetched from `UI`
+1. User input is fetched from `Ui`
-2) input is fed into `Parser`
+2. input is fed into `Parser`
-3) `Parser` determines appropriate `Command` type to create.
+3. `Parser` determines appropriate `Command` type to create.
 Returns new command object with appropriate parameters set to Quotely
-4) Quotely runs the execute method in `Commmand`
+4. Quotely runs the execute method in `Command`

 The above process runs until `Exit` is read from the user.